 - If your school, college or other institution isn't found then you may need to call Apple to discuss registering your school.

-How to sign up for a student membership discount for Apple Music
+How to get a student discount for Apple Music and Apple TV+

-This discount brings the monthly cost of Apple Music membership down from £9.99/$9.99 to £4.99/$4.99, with identical schemes in Ireland, the US, Australia, New Zealand, Germany and Denmark, each offering half off the usual price.
+The student discount brings the monthly cost of Apple Music membership down from £9.99/$9.99 to £4.99/$4.99, with identical schemes in Ireland, the US, Australia, New Zealand, Germany and Denmark, each offering half off the usual price.
+And with Apple TV+ bundled in for free it's a great deal!

 To qualify for the student discount, you'll need to prove that you're enrolled at an eligible university or college.